 The advanced foods and nutrition class will focus on foreign cookery, advanced techniques, gourmet influences, appetizers and garnishes, seasonings, entertaining, and meal preparation.
 Students will be responsible for planning, budgeting, shopping, and preparing meals.
-Students will need to supply a recipe box, lined recipe cards, and dividers teenage pregnancy, pregnancy, examine prenatal development and study the birth of the baby.
-Infants, toddlers, and preschoolers will be studied on the basis of physical, emotional, social and intellectual development.
+Students will need to supply a recipe box, lined recipe cards, and dividers

-CHILD DEVELOPMENT AND PARENTING Elective 1 credit

-The child development and parenting class will focus on the development of children from conception through preschool age will be studied.
+1 credit CHILD DEVELOPMENT AND PARENTING Elective The child development and parenting class will focus on the development of children from conception through preschool age will be studied.
 This course will focus on factors associated with